What Employers Should Know About Working After Retirement

 - Report all salary for all PSRS/PEERS retirees working at your school district

-- Keep a record of hours worked (and for PSRS retirees, salary earned) for all retirees working at your district, regardless of whether they retired from your district
+- Keep a record of work by all retirees working at your district, regardless of whether they retired from your district

 - Notify PSRS/PEERS immediately when a retiree exceeds the limits for post-retirement employment